 Obesity: Food must be rationed to prevent obesity.
 Overweight hedgehogs have large fat deposits under the legs and can not roll up completely.
 Treatment involves elimination of high fat diets and exercise to encourage gradual weight loss.
 Weight loss may be monitored using an accurate gram scale.

 Fatty liver syndrome: This syndrome may be caused by a number of factors including stress, poor diet, anorexia, obesity, and pregnancy.
 Signs may include lethargy, yellow discoloration of the gums and skin under the arms, and diarrhea.
-Treatment consists of correcting the underlying cause and maintaining a positive energy balance.
+Treatment consists of correcting the underlying cause and assist feeding.

 Dental disease: Hedgehogs can develop a number of dental disorders.
 Signs include red or swollen gums, tartar accumulation on the teeth, and gingival recession.
 In cases of severe dental disease, tooth extraction may be required.